18 injured as DTC bus hits pole in west Delhi - www.lokmattimes.com

 18 injured as DTC bus hits pole in west Delhi

-New Delhi, April 11 Eighteen people, including the driver and the conductor, sustained injuries after a Delhi Transport ...
+New Delhi, April 11 Eighteen people, including the driver and the conductor, were injured as a Delhi Transport ...

-New Delhi, April 11 Eighteen people, including the driver and the conductor, sustained injuries after a Delhi Transport Corporation (DTC) bus hit a pole in west Delhi's Rajouri Garden area on Thursday, police said.
+New Delhi, April 11 Eighteen people, including the driver and the conductor, were injured as a Delhi Transport Corporation (DTC) bus hit a pole in west Delhi's Rajouri Garden area on Thursday, police said.

 Police said that a police control room (PCR) call about a DTC bus meeting with an incident was received at Rajouri Garden police station at 11:40 a.m. and a police team reached the spot to find that the vehicle had hit a roadside pole.